Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 1) Access the Invitation Link and follow instructions.

-2) Accept Documents presented in MyAccessId
+2) Accept the Documents presented in MyAccessId

 3) Access the Invitation Link to create the account